 A Fairport graduate and first-team Section Five pitcher, Keith was scouted and went on to pitch for Ithaca College under the guidance of legendary coach and professional pitcher, George Valesente.
 A four year record of 120-52 and three consecutive appearances in the College World Series, Keith has been exposed to some of baseball's greatest moments.
-For the last seven years, Keith has coached players of all ages in both little league and travel baseball.
-Specializing primarily in pitching, both players and families rely on Keith to bring their son to the next level, learning and utilizing skills to master the art of pitching.

 A Hilton graduate and first-team Section Five catcher, Coach Sullivan then played at Monroe Community College under the guidance of Pete Dawes.
 After two regional championships at Monroe and a 76-32 record, Coach Sullivan then went to the University of Rochester where they finished with a school record 30 wins in 2009.
 After graduating, Coach Sullivan spent 3 years as a coach in the NYCBL coaching some of the best young players in the country.
 During this time he also began individual lessons, which he has continued for the last 7 years.
 Coach Sullivan uses his experiences as an instructor and coach to help his catchers understand the complexities of the catching position, while laying a solid foundation of fundamentals his catchers rely on when the game gets tough.